Frequently Asked Question

 - How can CSU students fulfill the Early Start program requirement?

-- How will a student know he/she needs to be a part of the Early Start Program?
+- How will students know they need to complete the Early Start Program?

-- How will students be directed to the Smart Page?
+- How will students be directed to the Early Start Program Smart Page?

 - How much will it cost?

-- How far away from a CSU campus or branch campus must a student be before he or she would be exempt from participating in Early Start?
+- How far away from a CSU campus or branch campus must students be before they are be exempt from participating in Early Start?